Inductive limits of projective C*-algebras: Approximation and criteria for inductive limits

-In general, this does not imply that $A$ is an $A\mathcal{C}$-algebra, i.e., an inductive limit of algebras in $\mathcal{C}$.
-In fact, not even a $\mathcal{C}$-like \Cs{} need to be an $A\mathcal{C}$-algebra, as can be seen by the following example. \\ \end{pargr}

-\begin{exmpl}[{see \cite{DadEil}}] Let us denote by $H$ the class of (direct sums of) homogeneous \Cs{s}.
-An inductive limit of \Cs{s} in $H$ is called an $AH$-algebra.
-In \cite{DadEil}, Dadarlat and Eilers construct a \Cs{} $A=\varinjlim_k A_k$ that is an inductive limit of $AH$-algebras $A_k$ (so $A$ is an $AAH$-algebra) but such that $A$ is not an $AH$-algebra itself.
-Thus, in general an $AA\mathcal{C}$-algebra need not be an $A\mathcal{C}$-algebra.
+\begin{exa}[{Dadarlat, Eilers, \cite{DadEil99AHNotLocal}}] Let us denote by $H$ the class of (direct sums of) homogeneous \ca{s}.
+An inductive limit of \ca{s} in $H$ is called an $AH$-algebra.
+In \cite{DadEil99AHNotLocal}, Dadarlat and Eilers construct a \ca{} $A=\varinjlim_k A_k$ that is an inductive limit of $AH$-algebras $A_k$ (so $A$ is an $AAH$-algebra) but such that $A$ is not an $AH$-algebra itself.
+Thus, an $AA\mathcal{C}$-algebra need not be an $A\mathcal{C}$-algebra in general.

-Since quotients of homogeneous algebras are homogeneous again, the \Cs{} $A$ is also $H$-like.
-So the example also shows that in general a $\mathcal{C}$-like algebra need not be an $A\mathcal{C}$-algebra.
+Since quotients of homogeneous algebras are again homogeneous, the \ca{} $A$ is also $H$-like.
+Thus, the example also shows that a $\mathcal{C}$-like algebra need not be an $A\mathcal{C}$-algebra in general.

-In the example of Dadarlat and Eilers, each $A_k=\varinjlim_n A_k^n$ is an inductive limit of \Cs{s} $A_k^n$ that have the form $\bigoplus_{i=1}^d M_{d_i}(C(X_i))$ with each $X_i$ a three-dimensional CW-complex.
-It is well-known that $C(X_i)$ is not weakly semiprojective if $X_i$ contains a copy of the two-dimensional disc, see e.g. \cite[Remark 3.3]{SoeThi2011}.
-It follows that the algebras $A_k^n$ are not weakly semiprojective, and this the crucial point, as we will see below, \ref{prop:S03:AC-like_implies_AC} and \ref{prop:S03:AAC_implies_AC}. \\ \end{exmpl}
+In the example of Dadarlat and Eilers, each \ca{} $A_k$ is an inductive limit, $\varinjlim_n A_k^n$, of \ca{s} $A_k^n$ that have the form $\bigoplus_{i=1}^d M_{d_i}(C(X_i))$ with each $X_i$ a three-dimensional CW-complex.
+It is well-known that $C(X_i)$ is not weakly semiprojective if $X_i$ contains a copy of the two-dimensional disc; see for example \cite[Remark~3.3]{SoeThi12CharCommutSP}.
+It follows that the algebras $A_k^n$ are not weakly semiprojective.
+This is the crucial point, as will be shown in \autoref{prop:S03:AC-like_implies_AC} and \autoref{prop:S03:AAC_implies_AC}. \end{exa}

-Assume $\mathcal{C}$ is a class of weakly semiprojective \Cs{s}, and $A$ is an $A\mathcal{C}$-like \Cs{}.
-This means that $A$ has approximating sub-\Cs{s} that have an inductive limit structure.
-We want to verify the assumption of \ref{prop:S03:Intertwining}, so assume we have a \Cs{} $A_i$ together with a morphism $\varphi_i\colon A_i\to A$.
-We know that a morphism from a weakly semiprojective \Cs{} into an inductive limit has approximate lifts, see \ref{prop:S02:WSP_lifting_limits}.

-However, in order to verify \myRefApproxA{defn:S03:A-Approx:large_image}, we need to twist the original morphisms $\varphi_i\colon A_i\to A$ to land in one of the approximating sub-\Cs{s} of $A$ that is an inductive limit.
-For this, we use the following variant of Loring \cite[Lemma 15.2.1, p.118]{Lor1997}, which was shown to me by Loring and Chigogidze. \\